 8. An authorization statement

-9. Cancelation details
+9. Cancellation details

 10. A recourse statement